hkarakose/gs-maven-android/SIDEBAR.md

 ### Related Resources

 Building Android applications with Maven is just one facet of the Android development story.
-You may want to continue your exploration of Android application development and mobile application development with the following
+You may want to continue your exploration of Android and mobile application development with the following resources.

 ### Getting Started Guides